markkolich/kolich-httpclient4-closure/README.md

 Note that if you call `right` on a request that failed, expect a `null` return value.
 Likewise, if you call `left` on a request that succeeded, also expect a `null` return value.

+### Usage Details

+A few other details you'll probably be interested in:

+* This library automatically releases/frees all connection resources allocated/opened by the underlying HTTP client when a request has finished, either successfully or unsuccessfully.
+You don't have to worry about closing any internal HTTP client entity streams, that's done for you.
+* All return types are developer-defined based on how you parameterize your `HttpResponseEither<F,S>`.
+It's up to you to write a `success` method which converts an `HttpSuccess` object to your desired success type `S`.
+* The default definition of "success" is any request that 1) completes without `Exception` and 2) receives an HTTP status code that is less than (`<`) 400 Bad Request.
+You can easily override this default behavior by implementing a custom `check` method as needed.
+* If you need to manipulate the request immediately before execution, you should override the `before` method.
+This lets you do things like sign the request, or add the right authentication headers before the request is sent.
+* If you need to examine the raw response immediately after execution, before the result is checked for success, you should override the `after` method.

+There are a number of examples highlighting these closure entry points in the content below.

 ### Get an HttpClient

 Before you can make blocking HTTP requests, you need an `HttpClient` instance.
 You can use your own `HttpClient` (as instantiated elsewhere by another method), or you can use my `KolichDefaultHttpClient` factory class packaged with this library to snag a pre-configured `HttpClient`.